danielballan/photomosaic/README.md

     ...
     img = photomosaic(tiles, 'imagepool.db', vary_size=True)

-By default, a shrunken tile is placed in the center of its space, leaving even margins on all sides.
-For artistic effect, they can be randomly nudged off center within their margins.
+By default, a shrunken tile is placed in the center of its space, leaving even margins.
+For artistic effect, they can be randomly nudged off center.

     ...
     img = photomosaic(tiles, 'imagepool.db', vary_size=True,